-Heather Thamer has been teaching since 2004, is an Experienced Registered Yoga Teacher (E-RYT) at the 500-hour level and certified cancer exercise specialist.
+Heather Thamer has been teaching since 2004, is an Experienced Registered Yoga Teacher (E-RYT) at the 500-hour level, certified cancer exercise specialist, and has also completed her 300-hour RYT training.
+She also hold certifications as a Warriors at Ease teacher (a specialized training for the military community), and Yoga for Amputees (Y4).
 Heather teaches yoga for a broad range of skill levels and also those affected by special conditions and illness.
 Her classes are a blend of the styles in which she has been trained, including Anusara, Iyengar, Vinyasa and therapeutic.

 Heather continues to supplement her teachings by regularly attending workshops with a restorative and therapeutic focus.
 She also holds a master’s degree in special education and constantly aspires to providing enriching yoga instruction for students of all ages and abilities.
 Heather’s style of teaching combines breath, meditation, movement and principles of alignment in a mindful way that encourages the student to find inner peace and connect with their inner joy.